OpenBagTwo/gsb/docs/usage.md

 If you don't provide a restore point, the command will prompt you to choose from a list of recent backups.

+## Deleting a backup with `gsb delete`

+Use [`gsb delete`](../cli/#delete) to delete any backups you no longer need.
+Note that this command doesn't _actually_ delete anything on its own (so you won't recover any disk space immediately).
+What it does instead is rewrites your history to exclude those restore points, thus marking them as "loose."
+To permanently delete these backups, you will need to download and install a full [Git client](https://git-scm.com/downloads) and run a "garbage collect" to prune these loose objects.

+??? danger "Pruning via the Git CLI"
+    If you have the Git command-line utility installed, the command to run is:
+    ```bash
+    git gc --aggressive --prune=now
+    ```

-## Advanced Hisoty Management directly with Git
+## Advanced History Management directly with Git

 Behind the curtain, `gsb` runs on [Git](https://git-scm.com/) meaning you can run any advanced commands you wish on a `gsb`-managed save repo directly via the `git` CLI or any general-purpose Git tool.